""

 Our Progress So Far

-We’ve done some initial assessment and developed a recommended line route.
-The new route means we’ll need to secure easements to expand part of our existing right-of-way and establish a new one.
-Depending on which type of structures are used to support the new line, the right-of-way will be either 35 metres or 60 metres wide.
+We completed the initial assessment and developed the line route.
+The new route required us to secure easements to expand part of our existing right-of-way and establish a new one.
+We are using self-weathering steel structures which means the right-of-way is 60 metres wide.

-Rightsholder and stakeholder participation is important to us as we complete the new route for the power line.
-We’ve started reaching out to communities, rightsholders and stakeholders in the area for feedback.
+Rightsholder and stakeholder participation was important to us as we finalized the new route for the power line.
+We reached out to communities, rightsholders, and stakeholders in the area for feedback on:

 • General knowledge of the area, including environmental and heritage resources.